We flew to Cusco by Latam airlines from Lima. It was a short 1 hour flight.

 The peaceful tranquility here along with the warmth and comfort this hotel and location give, are unique.

-The restaurant food was hot and full of flavours and presentation.
+The restaurant food was delicious and beautifully presented.
+It arrived from the kitchen hot, full of flavour and great presentation.

-The following morning we were picked up by our guide and headed to Chinchero, a traditional Cusco urban centre located at an elevated point with a beautiful view of the valley.
+The following morning we were picked up by our guide and headed to the fortress of Olantaytambo, where we climbed the steps to the top of the mountain.

 The inhabitants of this area preserve the artisan traditions and the inherited knowledge of the Incas and display them in their clothes and customs.
 In Chinchero there are also archaeological remains and a beautiful seventeenth-century church, one of the first Catholic buildings in Peru.
 Then, we were transferred to the Living Museum of Yucay, a centre for Andean traditions, where we expected demonstrations of elaborate textile work, adobe, pottery and silverware to be carried out, using ancient Incan techniques, however the demos didn’t materialise.
 They also have resident llamas, sheep and alpacas.